 Treatment Overview

-At Indiana Vein Specialists, our team has received specialized training in the fitting and application of compression stockings, and are able to fit >95% patients that present with chronic lower extremity swelling.
+At Indiana Vein & Lymphatic, our team has received specialized training in the fitting and application of compression stockings, and are able to fit >95% patients that present with chronic lower extremity swelling.
 Identifying the etiology of chronic swelling is also key to managing this disease process.

-With lower extremity lymphedema, compression strategies are considered the cornerstone of treatment.
+With lower extremity lymphedema and lipedema, compression strategies are considered the cornerstone of treatment.
 Our Physical Therapists, Sara Salinas, PT, CLT-LANA and Sara Randolph, DPT, CLT, are available for evaluation and treatment.

 Velcro Wraps: easy to use and effective Velcro system.